 This course provides an introduction to the skills and technologies that shape the audio production field.
 Special emphasis will be placed on the creative power of computer applications and tools.
 Students will receive hands-on training in the Mac and Windows environment using Adobe Audition and develop the ability to record and edit both simple and complex audio projects for the Music, Television, Film, and live sound reinforcement industries.
+3 lecture hours per week

-COM 201 - Issues in Mass Media

-This course provides an analysis of the role of the media and popular culture in the formation of our society, our beliefs and ourselves.
+COM 201 - Issues in Mass Media This course provides an analysis of the role of the media and popular culture in the formation of our society, our beliefs and our-selves.
 Students will follow current topics in the media, analyze the media treatment of these issues and examine the present state of the media within its historical framework.
-Prerequisites: ENG 097, if required and COM 101
+Prerequisite(s): ENG 097, if required, and COM 101